davidje13/json-immutability-helper/README.md

   The `reducer` parameter should be an object with
   `{ state, dispatch }` (as returned by `useJSONReducer` /
   `useWrappedJSONReducer`, or another `useScopedReducer`).

+  The available options are the same as for `makeScopedReducer`.

 The returned `dispatch` functions are always stable references.
 The returned objects are memoised, so only change when the state